Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.4 - Create the Event Hub Trigger Function/README.md

 2. The Resource Configuation Lab is completed, see [Lab 2.0 - Resource Configuration](https://github.com/Azure/IoT-Pi-Day/tree/master/Lab%202%20-%20Working%20with%20Hubway%20Data/Lab%202.0%20-%20Resource%20Configuration)
 3. Completion of Lab 2.1 through 2.3 must be done.

+## Estimated time to complete
+- 45 min

 ## Create a function app from the Azure portal

 Use the following steps to create an Azure Function: